All Episodes

 And it could well be that.

-Don't tell a whole lot of people just keep it between us.
+Don't tell a whole lot of people.

-This it could be bad.
+It could be bad.

 But they can't count on that happening.

-Why would she put herself at Secretary of State where it would look very, very bad to leave that office and run against a guy that appointed you to that important job and so forth?
+Why would she put herself at Secretary of State where it would look very, very bad to leave that office and run against the guy that appointed you to that important job and so forth?

-Just make it makes me think I ought to give back an hour's pay, which believe me, folks, is substantial, for overlooking and missing this.
+It makes me think I ought to give back an hour's pay, which believe me, folks, is substantial, for overlooking and missing this.

 What better way to undermine this poor little guy than within the State Department?

-Look how they undermined Bush.
+Look how they undermine Bush.

-Look at how Powell and Armitage with Libby, look at how the leaking of all the battle plans, look at how they and and and the State Department people are very tight with people in the media.
+Look at how the leaking of all the battle plans, look at how they and the State Department people are very tight with people in the media.

-Of course, the media is very tight with Obama in a in a symbiotic way, they just can't let him fail.
+Of course, the media is very tight with Obama in a symbiotic way.

 He's just too historically important.